int19h/jbomohi/dict/mocle'u/comments.md

 rather than function to be less dependent on unique Lojbanic orthography.
 So period = mokca bu, comma = rebla bu?

+## 2015-09-04T15:07:05Z — spheniscine (comment 2537, on definition 67763, in reply to 2536)

+Re: Interesting

+Another addendum: Chinese has a unique "ce'o bu" for lists of items; it's distinct from the comma.